February 09, 2022

 Make the most of special events

 Every organization has special events.
-The people who attend your annual fundraising walk or wine tasting and aren’t donors could and should be.
+The people who attend your annual fundraising 5k but aren’t donors, could and should be.
 Collect information for your donor list about everyone who attends your events.

 Six degrees of separation

 We are all connected in some way.
-Make interconnections work for you by asking your board members to share names and contact information of their like-minded friends.
+Make mutual connections work for you by asking your board members to share the names and contact information of their like-minded friends.
 Ask the same of your active, avid volunteers.

 When people reach out, grab them

 A thank-you note is the first step.
-Throughout the year, keep in touch with your donors with a variety of messages.
+Throughout the year, keep in touch with your donors with an assortment of messages.
 (Hint: They shouldn’t always be about money!)
 Tell donors how your organization is doing, solicit their advice or assistance, invite them to events or tell them stories about the difference their gift has made.

 Send your donors cards.
 Birthdays are good, but you can also send cards that are reminders of dates that are important to your cause.
-For example, if you work with Habitat for Humanity, you could send a card in 2016 to remind supporters of Habitat’s 40th anniversary.
-Well-written letters about pertinent topics are great ways to connect.
-Keep letters on point and they will likely be read and remembered.
+For example, if you work with Habitat for Humanity, you could send a card to remind supporters of Habitat’s 40th anniversary.
+Well-written letters about relevant topics are great ways to connect.
+Keep letters short and sweet and they will likely be read and remembered.
 When your organization has successes to share, a letter is a perfect way to do it.

-Newsletters are great vehicles for describing what your organization is up to.
+Newsletters are great tools for describing what your organization is up to.
 Send them regularly, by email or direct mail.
-Keep stories short and pertinent and make them about people as much as possible.
+Keep stories short and place the focus on people as much as possible.
 Educate recipients about ways they can give, beyond writing a check.
-Include photos, preferably that illustrate in some way the work your organization does.
+Include photos, preferably that exemplify the work your organization does.

 Make collecting email addresses a standard part of building your donor database.
-The Internet offers many ways to keep in touch with donors: by email and on Facebook, Instagram, Twitter, YouTube, for starters.
-The Internet can be engaging and interactive when you offer surveys and polls.
+The internet offers many ways to keep in touch with donors: by email, Facebook, Instagram, Twitter, or YouTube, for starters.
+Email and social media are engaging and interactive when you offer surveys and polls.

 How about an annual report?

 Annual reports are more than an overview of your organization’s finances.
-They recount how donations were used to do good.
-Nonprofits aren’t required to send annual reports, but the smart ones do because they realize it is one of their best fundraising tools.
+They recount how donations were used to do great things.
+Nonprofits aren’t required to send annual reports, but the clever ones do because they realize it is one of their best fundraising tools.
 Keep the report simple and inexpensive.
-A glossy, obviously expensive annual report could make donors question whether you are making the best use of funding.
+A glossy, over-the-top annual report could make donors question whether you are making the best use of funding.

 Make face-to-face connections

 To keep valued donors, create opportunities to connect beyond the written word.
-Call them, ask for their input and answer their questions.
-Invite them to your headquarters for a tour or to an event.
+Call them to ask for their input and answer their questions.
+Invite them to your headquarters for a tour or to an upcoming event.

 Keep your list fit and trim

 You will need to do housekeeping regularly to keep your list tidy.
-Not only will you add names, you will also remove names from it.
-A professional mail service can quickly rid your list of duplicate mailings and other wasteful problems.
+Not only will you add names, but you will also remove names over time.
+A professional mail service can quickly rid your list of duplicate mailings and other unwanted problems.

 One size does not fit all

 Your donor base is a varied lot.
 Many of your communications will be well received by everyone but there often are times when specialized messages are needed.
-Here are a few examples:
+Here are some examples:

-Major donors.
 Donors who make large donations often require special communications.
-For your face-to-face meetings with this audience, you will need strong written materials, such as fact sheets, annual reports and success stories.
+For your face-to-face meetings with this audience, you will need strong written materials, such as fact sheets, annual reports, and success stories.
 Large donations often come with large expectations, so always be prepared.

 Sign up for our monthly newsletter!